Mammal: Feeding

-Some mammals are omnivores and display varying degrees of carnivory and herbivory, generally leaning in favor of one more than the other.
+Some mammals are omnivores and display varying degrees of carnivory and herbivory, generally leaning in favour of one more than the other.
 Since plants and meat are digested differently, there is a preference for one over the other, as in bears where some species may be mostly carnivorous and others mostly herbivorous.
 They are grouped into three categories: mesocarnivory (50–70% meat), hypercarnivory (70% and greater of meat), and hypocarnivory (50% or less of meat).
 The dentition of hypocarnivores consists of dull, triangular carnassial teeth meant for grinding food.
-Hypercarnivores, however, have conical teeth and sharp carnassials meant for slashing, and in some cases strong jaws for bone-crushing, as in the case of hyenas, allowing them to consume bones; some extinct groups, notably the Machairodontinae, had saber-shaped canines.
+Hypercarnivores, however, have conical teeth and sharp carnassials meant for slashing, and in some cases strong jaws for bone-crushing, as in the case of hyenas, allowing them to consume bones; some extinct groups, notably the Machairodontinae, had sabre-shaped canines.

 Some physiological carnivores consume plant matter and some physiological herbivores consume meat.
-From a behavioral aspect, this would make them omnivores, but from the physiological standpoint, this may be due to zoopharmacognosy.
+From a behavioural aspect, this would make them omnivores, but from the physiological standpoint, this may be due to zoopharmacognosy.
 Physiologically, animals must be able to obtain both energy and nutrients from plant and animal materials to be considered omnivorous.
 Thus, such animals are still able to be classified as carnivores and herbivores when they are just obtaining nutrients from materials originating from sources that do not seemingly complement their classification.
 For example, it is well documented that some ungulates such as giraffes, camels, and cattle, will gnaw on bones to consume particular minerals and nutrients.
-Also, cats, which are generally regarded as obligate carnivores, occasionally eat grass to regurgitate indigestible material (such as hairballs), aid with hemoglobin production, and as a laxative.
+Also, cats, which are generally regarded as obligate carnivores, occasionally eat grass to regurgitate indigestible material (such as hairballs), aid with haemoglobin production, and as a laxative.